 - In the event of a lockdown, the vast majority of children with SEND are highly likely to be in school.
-During the January lockdown period, all children on the SEN register were offered a school place. - For those who have SEND and are working at home, provision will be differentiated if appropriate to their needs.
-However, work will not be unnecessarily differentiated as it should remain as ambitious and challenging as it would be at school. - In the event of concerns around accessing work related to SEND, staff should contact the SENCo directly (ionathan.booth@archbishop.newcastle.sch.uk).
+During the Spring 2021 lockdown period, almost all children on the SEN register were offered a school place and the vast majority took up these places. - Work will not be unnecessarily differentiated as it should remain as ambitious and challenging as it would be at school.
+For those who have SEND and are working at home, provision will be differentiated if appropriate to their needs. - In the event of concerns around accessing work related to SEND, both staff and families should contact the SENCo directly (jonathan.booth@archbishop.newcastle.sch.uk).
 This includes families with children who are not on the SEN register but may believe further investigations should be made. - As a school that serves the youngest children within the education sector, from 3 to 9 years old, our remote education policy recognises that some elements of remote teaching are more appropriate than others.
 As a result, the school is avoiding 'live lessons' for a series of reasons.
-This includes safeguarding and, as we recognise that adult support is highly likely for all children who are being home schooled, work is set so that families do not have to stick rigidly to our timetable, as above.
+This includes safeguarding and, as we recognise that adult support is highly likely for all children who are being home schooled, work is set so that families do not feel pressured to follow a particular timetable.
+In this period of uncertainty and mental health challenges, the school will continue to take a low-pressure approach.
+The school may investigate other approaches of live provision (e.g. catch up sessions), however.